kwonus/AV-Native-SDK/README.md

 ### av-blueprint

-[av-blueprint](https://github.com/kwonus/AV-Native-SDK/tree/main/av-blueprint) is a C++ library that is a wrapper around a gRPC service that is implemented in C# and dotnet 8. the RPC service serializes all objects to Protobuf 3.
-In turn the Blueprint-Blue-RPC service depends on a native Rust library.
+[av-blueprint](https://github.com/kwonus/AV-Native-SDK/tree/main/av-blueprint) is a C++ library that is a wrapper around a REST service that is implemented in C# and dotnet 8.
+The service serializes all objects to YAML.
+In turn the Blueprint-Blue-SVC service depends on a native Rust library.
 Blueprint-Blue-Lib handles the P/Invoke calls into the Rust library [Pinshot-Blue].
 Those layers are opaque to callers of av-blueprint and together the stack produces an object model (aka blueprint) from the parse tree.
 The OO model/blueprint is depicted in Figure 3-1.
 All green objects in the diagram relate to explicit Quelle commands.
 All purple objects in the diagram relate to implicit Quelle commands (search expressions are merely a component of an implicit Quelle command).
 All gray objects are neutral or shared.

 ![](QCommand.png)